 Tool interoperability in the context of EOSC-Life means for a workflow to be able to access and use resources and tools from different domains of the life sciences represented by the BMS RIs.

-In WP2, workflows are specified in terms of tools and manage the flow of data between the tools.
+In WP2, workflows are specified in terms of the flow of data between a set of tools.
 We note that tools are not limited to the implementation of an atomic task but can also implement a workflow.

 To maximise the use of WP2 resources and promote interoperability, WP2 will focus on a limited number of components and build upon resources already available.

-To promote findability and reusability, WP2 will unify tool and workflow descriptions using structured data, and provide a workflow registry that leverages current resources, and create a specific service to support workflow maintenance through automated analysis and testing.
+To promote findability and reusability, WP2 will unify tool and workflow descriptions using structured data, provide a workflow registry that leverages current resources, and create a specific service to support workflow maintenance through automated analysis and testing.

 Current WP2 roadmap

 Reviews of online materials and publications related to the activities of the LS RIs as well as informal discussions with individual researchers within some of the RIs (including during the project kick-off meeting) identified a range of tools and workflow systems in common use.
 This was complemented by a survey of the EOSC-Life science demonstrators.
 Based on this, WP2 has developed an initial technical roadmap that highlights technologies and standards that can be readily supported within the project.
 The technologies and standards include the Linux operating system, the Conda package manager, Singularity (and/or Docker) for containerisation, CWL for describing data analysis workflows, Nextflow for running workflows on the command line and the Galaxy platform as web-based UI for building and running data analysis workflows.
 In addition, there is growing interest in the use of RStudio and Jupyter notebooks.
 To build on existing efforts and expertise, WP2 will aim at using these tools or ensuring compatibility with them.

 Conda is a cross-platform package and environment manager.
 Used to install and manage software packages and their dependencies.